 This particular post-bunion-surgery boot has a square-toe design that keeps pressure away from the tender toe area.

 The bunion surgery post-op boot has a highly adjustable forefoot closure that can accommodate a cast, bandage or just the foot.
 This component of the boot for bunion surgery also can be switched between a left/right closure, depending upon what foot was treated.
-Twin strips of Velcro ensure the upper flap of the boot worn after bunion surgery does not come loose.
+Twin fastener strips ensure the upper flap of the boot worn after bunion surgery does not come loose, and an ankle strap provides additional stability while wearing it.

-The EVA (ethylene vinyl acetate) insole of this surgical boot absorbs shock and is comfortable against one’s feet.
+The shock-absorbing insole of this boot is comfortable against one’s feet.
 This material is also considered more eco-friendly since chlorine is not used in its production.

 Ribbing along the bottom of the medical boot used after bunion surgery keeps one from slipping when one is allowed to move about.
 Avoiding a fall is pretty critical when it comes to a successful recovery from surgery to repair a bunion.